jenkinsci/docker-traceability-plugin/README.md

 #API

-The detailed description of API endpoints is available in the "api" page of the Docker Traceability root action (see *$(JENKINS_URL)/docker-traceability/api*)
+The detailed description of API endpoints is available in the "api" page of the "Docker Traceability" root action (see *$(JENKINS_URL)/docker-traceability/api*)

 [docker-commons]: https://wiki.jenkins-ci.org/display/JENKINS/Docker+Commons+Plugin